carsonmcdonald/HTTP-Live-Video-Stream-Segmenter-and-Distributor/README.md

 ## REQUIREMENTS

 FFMpeg is the primary external requirement for the ruby script.
 The segmenter needs libavformat to compile and that can be obtained by installing FFMpeg.
-The script also needs the following gems installed:
+The script also needs the following gems installed if you want to be able to use SCP or S3 as transfer options:

 - *Net::SCP*
 	See http://net-ssh.rubyforge.org/ for more information.
 To intall run gem install net-scp